-Generally, the income level of auto-rickshaw driver is high compare to rickshaw pullers and for this reason the living status of auto-rickshaw drivers comparatively better than rickshaw pullers.
-Table 5 has shown that the monthly average net income from auto-rickshaw and rickshaw was Tk.
+Generally, the income level of auto-rickshaw driver is high compared to rickshaw pullers and for this reason the living status of auto-rickshaw drivers is comparatively better than rickshaw pullers.
+Table 6 shows that the monthly average net income from auto-rickshaw and rickshaw was Tk.
 11,625 and Tk.
-4,563 respectively where the maximum income from an auto-rickshaw was Tk.
-22,200 which was around 2.5 times higher than the income of rickshaw.
+4,563, respectively, whereas the maximum income from an auto-rickshaw was Tk.
+22,200, which was around 2.5 times higher than the income of rickshaw.
 A rickshaw puller's minimum income was Tk.
-1,950 per month where the minimum income of auto-rickshaw driver was Tk.
+1,950 per month whereas the minimum income of auto-rickshaw driver was Tk.
 12,000 that was 6 times higher than rickshaw.